mittelmark/DGTcl/lib/tdot/tdot.md

 uses directly the Graphviz executables and has a syntax very close to the dot language.
 So there is no need to consult special API pages for the interfaces.
 It is therefore enough to consult the few methods below and the standard [dot](https://graphviz.org/pdf/dotguide.pdf) or [neato](https://graphviz.org/pdf/neatoguide.pdf)  documentation.
 There are a few restrictions because of this, for instance you can't delete nodes and edges, you can only use _shape=invis_ to hide them for instance.

+Please note that semikolon and brackets are special Tcl symbols to use them in labels you must escape them with backslashes, an example is given in the [history example](#tdot-history) below.

 ## VARIABLES